GiovanniMarchetto/advanced_programming_exam_2020/README.md

 *test/benchmark_test.h*.
 Benchmark results are available as CSV files in the directory specified as parameter in the source file *test/benchmark_test.h* .

+## Documentation
+Documentation was created with *Doxygen* and can be re-generated with the command `make documentation`.
+The output directory for the documentation can be specified from the *Makefile* of this project.

+**Important**: *Doxygen* must be installed before be used.
+Generating a *PDF* file requires to have installed *pdflatex*, too.

 ## Short report
 ### What we did
 We used the 'Pair Programming' technique: one at a time was coding and the others